ANAHEIM -- Add Jerry Blevins to the A's list of unlikely heroes.

 "I came in, and the first thing I said was, 'Where's my pie?' " Blevins joked, referring to the A's pie-in-the-face treatment typically given to the star of the game.
 "It was the perfect moment for a pitcher to get a little love."

 The A's have seen unheralded rookie starting pitchers come through for them this season.
 They've seen journeymen such as Brandon Moss deliver in the clutch.
-Blevins has grown into a bigger bullpen role this season and been solid all year, but he acknowledged that Tuesday's
+Blevins has grown into a bigger bullpen role this season and been solid all year, but he acknowledged that Tuesday's save was the biggest moment of his career.

 "I think that even trumps my debut," he said.